 The Real Mary King’s Close

-If you want to immerse yourself further in Edinburgh’s past, explore The Real Mary King’s Close.
-Visitors will delve into the mysterious underground passages and concealed streets that once formed the bustling heart of Edinburgh’s Old Town giving you a unique perspective on Edinburgh’s history.
-Upon entering The Real Mary King’s Close, you are transported back in time, discovering the authentic stories and secrets of the city’s past inhabitants.
-The Close itself, named after Mary King, a prominent businesswoman in the 17th century, provides a glimpse into the daily lives of Edinburgh’s residents during various historical periods.
+For another immersive exploration of Edinburgh’s history, visit The Real Mary King’s Close.
+It is set in the underground passages and hidden streets that once formed the heart of Edinburgh’s Old Town.
+Entering The Real Mary King’s Close, you are vividly transported back in time, and will hear stories of the city’s past inhabitants told by characters from various historical periods.
+The Close itself was named after Mary King who was a prominent Edinburgh businesswoman in the 17th century.

-Through immersive guided tours, visitors can explore the well-preserved underground streets, homes, and businesses, gaining insight into the living conditions and social history of earlier times.
-Guides narrate tales of plague outbreaks, mysterious occurrences, and showcase the resilience of the local community living through Edinburgh’s rich and sometimes tumultuous history.
+Visitors can explore the well-preserved underground streets, homes, and businesses and will gain insight into the living conditions and social history of earlier times as told by the characters of the time.
+Guides narrate tales of plague outbreaks, mysterious events and the resilience of the local community living through Edinburgh’s rich and sometimes tumultuous history.
 It sheds light on the social, economic, and cultural aspects of life in Edinburgh and gives the visitor a real insight into the spirit of Edinburgh and how it became the place it is today.

 Where to Eat in Edinburgh